 Malware attacks, especially those involving data exfiltration, can lead to the unauthorized access and theft of sensitive information.
 This may include personal data, financial records, or intellectual property.

-Stolen personal information can be used for identity theft, leading to financial fraud, unauthorized access to accounts, and other forms of cybercrime.
+Stolen personal information such as Social Security numbers can be used for identity theft, leading to financial fraud, unauthorized access to accounts, and other forms of cybercrime.

 Common Vulnerabilities Exploited by Malware